2021 OFFICE BEARERS

 Donna Powell CPA – Councillor

 Commercial Manager – Wrest Point

 Donna has more than 10 years’ audit, accounting and business experience, working in a range of public sector, corporate, SME and public practice roles in Hobart and the UK.
-Donna is a graduate of the AICD and holds a BCom and BA from the University of Tasmania.
-She sits on the boards of YMCA Hobart and the Hobart Repertory Theatre Society.
+She is a board member of YMCA Hobart and the Hobart Repertory Theatre Society.

 Meg Richards FCPA – Councillor

 CFO and Company Secretary, AWM Group Management Services Pty Ltd

 Meg has been with AWM, or related companies, for more than 16 years.
 She started as a financial accountant and is now CFO and Company Secretary.
 The business is responsible for the administration of 15 privately-owned, related companies in Australia and overseas, with the majority involved in the manufacturing or wholesale of textiles.

 Claire has more than 15 years of progressive experience across a diverse range of industries.
 She’s passionate about the importance of local government and the role the profession can play in shaping Tasmania’s future, especially in regional areas facing significant economic challenges.
 Claire has an interest in increasing the visibility, confidence and influence of CPAs as public administration professionals.

 Belinda Williams FCPA – Councillor

 Interim Head of School Accounting Economics and Finance, University of Tasmania